awni/awni.github.io/_posts/2019-11-8-label-bias.md

 $X$.

 The CTC model is a special case in that it is both locally normalized and globally normalized.
-Because of the conditional independence assumption the two are equivalent.
+Because of the conditional independence assumption, the two are equivalent.
 At the level of an individual alignment, we have
 \\[
 p(A \mid X) = \prod_{t=1}^T \frac{e^{s_t(a_t, X)}}{\sum_{i=1}^c e^{s_t(a_i, X)}}
     = \frac{\prod_{t=1}^T e^{s_t(a_t, X)}}{\prod_{t=1}^T \sum_{i=1}^c e^{s_t(a_i, X)}}.